ciryon/naggo/README.md

 ## Acknowledgements

-Thank you to Eletric Pocket Ltd for inspiration, many nags, and the original sound assets used in this project.
+Thank you to Eletric Pocket Ltd for inspiration and many nags.